-My main research stemmed from the area in which I completed my PhD at London South Bank University – student cheating and plagiarism.
+My research interests in academic integrity stem from when I completed my PhD at London South Bank University, looking at the detection of plagiarism.

-My research into contract cheating with Robert Clarke is probably the area which I’m best known for.
-For this research, we look at how students have work completed for them.
-This primarily involves the payment of a fee, using services such as RentACoder, although we’ve extended this definition to include work completed for students for which no fee is charged (most commonly provided by family or friends).
-This area continues to fascinate me, and I’ve had the pleasure of presenting this regularly at conferences and workshops, as well as on TV, radio and in the wider media.
+My early research in the field looked at how students have work completed for them, particularly when this nvolved the payment of a fee, as could be tracked using services such as RentACoder.
+More recent work has extended this to include work completed for students for which no fee is charged (most commonly provided by family or friends).
+The contract cheating area continues to fascinate me, and I’ve had the pleasure of presenting this regularly at conferences and workshops, as well as on TV, radio and in the wider media.
 I also regularly get to hear interesting stories from other academics who have been touched by the world of contract cheating, many unfortunately not repeatable as they would identify individuals, but I’m also interested to hear about the wide range of people who have been touched by this contract cheating research.

 I completed a large research project with the Higher Education Academy looking at employability and Computing sandwich year placements.
-The need to get students into appropriate work has been heavily covered by the media, and is one that I also feel strongly about, so much so that I’ve significantly adapted my teaching in recent years to incorporate this.
-I’m lucky to work for a university and a department which feels as strongly as I do about this.
-The main research that I’m involved with at present is looking at sandwich year placements, the crucial period between the second and final year where students can gain substantial experience and contacts to help them with their future career.
-I’m also involved with a number of small employability projects, including a Student Academic Partners project looking at developing resources for students preparing for placement, as well as working with industrial contacts to provide experience for students, and providing research and practitioner workshops based around these areas.
+The need to get students into appropriate work has been heavily covered by the media, and is one that I also feel strongly about, so much so that I’ve significantly adapted my teaching as a result.
+This research looked at sandwich year placements, the crucial period between the second and final year where students can gain substantial experience and contacts to help them with their future career.
+I’ve also been involved with a number of small employability projects, such as a Student Academic Partners project looking at developing resources for students preparing for placement.
+I’ve widely worked with industrial contacts to provide experience for students, and providing research and practitioner workshops based around these areas.

 My teaching led research has led me to complete research into the area of Professional Online Presences, which looks at how students can present themselves online for professional employment and to obtain placements.
 This modern aspect of employability feeds into Professional Practice teaching.

 I am available for speaking engagements in all of these research areas.
-Particular presentations which I give regularly, both for other academic institutions, as keynote presentations and for groups like the British Computer Society and the Higher Education Academy include: contract cheating, sandwich year placements for employability and Professional Online Presences.
+Particular presentations which I give regularly, both for other academic institutions, as keynote presentations and for groups like the Council of Europe, British Computer Society and the Higher Education Academy include: contract cheating, academic integrity, sandwich year placements for employability and Professional Online Presences.

 Research Publications List